Man Utd beat Arsenal in US friendly

 Last updated on .From the section Premier League

-Manchester United gained bragging rights over rivals Arsenal as first-half goals from Bruno Fernandes and Jadon Sancho were enough for a 2-0 win at the MetLife Stadium in New Jersey.
+Manchester United gained bragging rights over rivals Arsenal as first-half goals from Bruno Fernandes and Jadon Sancho sealed a 2-0 friendly win at MetLife Stadium in New Jersey.

-The game was played out in front of a stadium soccer record crowd of 82,262.
+The match was played in front of a stadium soccer record crowd of 82,262.

 Fernandes celebrated being appointed United's new captain by beating Aaron Ramsdale from 20 yards, although the Arsenal keeper could have done better.

-And Sancho sealed the win with a powerful shot into the top corner.
+And Sancho doubled the advantage with a powerful shot into the top corner.

 The winger, playing as a false nine in an outfield line-up manager Erik ten Hag changed completely at half-time, finished after speeding on to a mistake from Gabriel.